basilysf1709/personal-agent/README.md

-An agent that helps me edit my resume and apply to jobs
+An agent that helps me edit my resume, search internet and apply to jobs on the cloud